Monarch Butterfly. They lay their eggs on milkweed and their caterpillars feed on this plant.

 Pearl Crescent butterfly.
 Scores are feeding on white clover on our path so we keep the path mowed high to preserve the clover flowers for them.

 Mourning Cloaks are widespread across much of North America.
 They are one of the few butterflies who overwinter as adults, finding protected places in log piles, nooks, or under loose bark, and when they emerge in the spring they look worn, as this butterfly does.
 They are one of the longest lived butterflies and some may live as long as 10 months.
 Mourning Cloaks feed on sap and fruit.

 Our butterfly bushes will bloom soon and they're magnets for the butterflies.
-Check with your local nature society to see which butterfly plants are not invasive in your area.
-Here's a Great Spangled Fritillary butterfly on butterfly bush.
+Here's a Great Spangled Fritillary butterfly on one of them.